Environmental impact assessment: The Commonwealth Level

 In addition to this, the EPBC Act aims at providing a streamlined national assessment and approval process for activities.
 These activities could be by the Commonwealth, or its agents, anywhere in the world or activities on Commonwealth land; and activities that are listed as having a 'significant impact' on matters of 'national environment significance'.

-The EPBC Act comes into play when a person (a proponent) wants an action (often called "a proposal" or "a project") assessed for environmental impacts under the EPBC Act, he or she must refer the project to the Department of the Environment and Energy (Commonwealth).
+The EPBC Act comes into play when a person (a proponent) wants an action (often called "a proposal" or "a project") assessed for environmental impacts under the EPBC Act, he or she must refer the project to the Department of Climate Change, Energy, the Environment and Water (Commonwealth).
 This referral is then released to the public and the relevant state, territory and Commonwealth ministers, for comment on whether the project is likely to have a significant impact on matters of national environmental significance.
-The Department of the Environment and Energy assess the process and makes recommendation to the minister or the delegate for the feasibility.
+The Department of Climate Change, Energy, the Environment and Water assesses the process and makes recommendation to the minister or the delegate for the feasibility.
 The final discretion on the decision remains of the minister, which is not solely based on matters of national environmental significance but also on the consideration of social and economic impact of the project.

-The Australian Government Minister for the Environment and Energy cannot intervene in a proposal if it has no significant impact on one of the eight matters of national environmental significance, regardless of any other undesirable environmental impacts.
+The Australian Government Minister for the Environment and Water cannot intervene in a proposal if it has no significant impact on one of the nine matters of national environmental significance, regardless of any other undesirable environmental impacts.
 This is primarily due to the division of powers between the states and the Federal government, and the Australian Government environment minister not being able to overturn a state decision.

 There are strict civil and criminal penalties for the breach of EPBC Act.
 Depending on the kind of breach, civil penalty (maximum) may go up to $550,000 for an individual and $5.5 million for a body corporate, or for criminal penalty (maximum) of seven years imprisonment and/or penalty of $46,200.

 The State and Territory Level

 Australian Capital Territory (ACT)

 EIA provisions within Ministerial Authorities in the ACT are found in the Chapters 7 and 8 of the Planning and Development Act 2007 (ACT).
 EIA in ACT was previously administered with the help of Part 4 of the Land (Planning and Environment) Act 1991 (Land Act) and Territory Plan (plan for land-use).
 Note that some EIA may occur in the ACT on Commonwealth land under the EPBC Act (Cth).
 Further provisions of the Australian Capital Territory (Planning and Land Management) Act 1988 (Cth) may also be applicable particularly to national land and "designated areas".